ad2ien/ideal-wages-calculator/README.md

 ## Contribute

-I reckon I'm not good with shapes and colors, any help welcom.
+I reckon I'm not good with shapes and colors, any help welcome.
 If you want to get in touch : here's a contact :

 ## todo list